 About Me

-I am currently a Postdoctoral Research Fellow at the University of Michigan School of Information.
+I am a communication law & policy scholar currently working a Postdoctoral Research Fellow at the University of Michigan School of Information.
 I am also Affiliate Faculty with the Center for Ethics, Society, and Computing at the University of Michigan.

 My journey has been marked by a commitment to advancing privacy, expression, and trust within the landscape of emerging technologies—from legacy messaging platforms to cutting-edge emotion artificial intelligence.

-My research operates at the critical intersection of media psychology and privacy law.
+My research operates at the critical intersection of media law and human-computer interaction.
 The implications of my work extend across communication theory, platform design and law/policy development.
 Specifically, my research:

 1) Bridges law and media studies by experimentally testing and validating the concepts proposed by leading privacy law scholars.